Kathe Kollwitz - Death seizing the mother

 I've noticed that there's a class and age demarcation at some of the restaurants in my town.
 You will get a healthy mix of your hep, sext and septugenarians at the coffee shop but the eighty year old and up crowd tends to favor Burger King, Denny's and the doughnut shops.

 I used to think that it was simply a matter of economics but like the good book says, people just seem to be more comfortable with their own kind.
 If you can stand the food at Denny's, you can stand tall in the face of life's most pressing challenges.
 And the oldtimers seemed to exist in their own world at these places, unencumbered by the intrusion of those young folks who didn't really fathom what struggle actually is.
-And the food was definitely cheaper.
+The food was definitely cheaper.

 I don't know why I got such a strong vibe when he walked in the door, his hat pulled down tightly over his brow in such an unfamiliar manner.
 I know that it would be more poetic to mention that he was wearing a long black coat but honestly it was a taupe windbreaker with some sort of golf logo emblazoned above his breast.
 I guess that I had the first word, when we were both jostling across the counter with the white sugar, equal, nondairy creamer and the wooden stirrers.